-Indie publishing benefits for authors
+Indie publishing benefits authors

-Publishing with an indie press often provides authors a faster publishing process with less gatekeeping.
-Of course, this is a generalization so we can’t speak for all indie presses.
+Publishing with an indie press often provides authors with a faster publishing process with less gatekeeping.
+Of course, this is a generalization, so we can’t speak for all indie presses.
 But generally speaking, this is true.
 Oftentimes, indie publishers will accept submissions from un-agented authors, which makes submitting work much more accessible for rising talent and first-time authors.
 If you’re interested in hearing a bit more about indie presses and their mission, then here is an interesting interview from 2017 on Electric Lit.

 Now, let’s get to it!

 10 of the Best Indie Presses You Should Know About

 Catapult is one of the heavy-hitters in the independent publisher game.
 They publish stellar literary fiction and non-fiction from diverse voices, such as You Exist Too Much and The Crying Book.
 Catapult was founded by Elizabeth Koch (yes, that Koch) and publishes upwards of 40 books annually.
 Since launching in 2015, Catapult has merged with Counterpoint and their Soft Skull imprint.
 In addition to these two reputable presses, Catapult operates the Black Balloon Publishing imprint, also founded by Koch in 2010.